 WHAT IS GLOMUS IRANICUM VAR.
 TENUIHYPHARUM?

 Glomus iranicum var. tenuihypharum is a mycorrhizal fungus.
 It is a symbiotic microorganism, but before continuing with this, let us discuss its origins.

 It develops mainly in the rhizosphere, that is, the area of the soil near the roots of the plants.
 It is composed of roots, microorganisms with various functions, nutrients, organic substances and water.

 It is in this area where the interaction between soil microorganisms and plant roots occurs, creating an ecosystem conducive to plant development.

 - Symbiotic microorganisms: they are microorganisms that need the plant to live and directly relate to it.

 - Associative microorganisms: microorganisms that, without penetrating the plant, or only occupying part of the root, carry out their activity from the root and into the soil.

-- Free-living microorganisms: microorganisms that develop and interact freely in the vicinity of the roots.
+- Rhizospheric microorganisms: microorganisms that develop and interact freely in the vicinity of the roots.

 As stated above, Glomus iranicum var. tenuihypharum is a symbiotic microorganism.
 The plant provides the indispensable sugars for its survival and the fungus, in turn, provides the plant with nutrients and water.
-These are the basic ingredients for biostimulant activity.
+These are the basic elements for the biostimulant activity.